SamuelMaltais/TvDisplayControl/README.md

 2: Deploy the express app.
 Heroku will host it for free.

 3: Change the upload links on the client.
-Every fetch should point to you express app.
+Every fetch should point to your express app.

 4: Deploy the react app(clientTvControl).
 I suggest doing npm run build and putting the build folder on any platform that will host it.
 I used netlify.